rthm93/kma-discord-bot/README.md

 ```

 ## Configurations
 The main configuration file is `src/config.json`.
+Make sure to restart the chatbot after you made changes to this file.

 |Key|Description|
 |---|---|